-Ingesting a heavy metal leads to a potentially fatal condition called heavy metal toxicosis.
+Ingesting heavy metals lead can lead to a fatal condition called heavy metal toxicosis.

 Heavy metals, such as mercury, cadmium, copper, and iron, are toxic to birds.
 However, the two most common heavy metals to cause poisoning in parrots are zinc and lead.

 The parrot may consume heavy metals through contaminated drinking water or chewing on household objects.
-Some objects which may contain heavy metals include:
+Some objects that may contain heavy metals include: